We offer real-life work experience placements in the Hader Clinic’s rehabilitation facilities around the world.

 - A good understanding of addiction and its impact on individuals, families and communities.

-At Hader Institute, our alcohol and other drugs courses are delivered online by experienced and knowledgeable trainers.
-Our courses are designed to give you the skills and knowledge you need to effectively help others to overcome their addiction.
+At Hader Institute, our courses are delivered online by experienced and knowledgeable trainers.
+Our courses are designed to give you the skills and knowledge you need to effectively help others to overcome their drug and alcohol issues.

 Our alcohol and other drugs courses cover a range of topics, including: